 Why watch: Phat Girlz is just damn enjoyable!
-It’s funny and its about loving yourself and not letting your body and whatever you perceive is wrong with it stand in your way and also not letting narrow-minded people define who you are.
+It’s funny and it’s about loving yourself and not letting your body and whatever you perceive is wrong with it stand in your way and also not letting narrow-minded people define who you are.
 Plus its a vacation movie (those are always fun) and there are hot dudes in it.
 How anyone cannot enjoy this movie is beyond me.

 4. Something Borrowed

 Why watch: I feel a lot of people like this movie but critics hated it and I think that’s because the premise is one you either get on a personal level or you don’t and that personal connection is what makes the movie enjoyable.
-I identify with Rachel and I have definitely had a Dex and whereas many of us may never see our Dex’s again Rachel gets a chance with hers and in seeing her story play out it gives us all a bit of wish fulfilment.
+I identify with Rachel and I have definitely had a Dex and whereas many of us may never see our Dex’s again Rachel gets a chance with hers and in seeing her story play out it gives us all a bit of wish fulfillment.
 It’s fun to watch Rachel step out from behind Darcy’s shadow and push to get what she wants.

 5. All About Steve

 Why watch: When Sandra Bullock won the Razzie for All About Steve she told the audience they should watch it again because it really wasn’t that bad and I totally agree with her.
-At the base of it the movie is about a unique woman who meets a guy she likes and tries to start a relationship with him and along the way she finds that even though her unique personality is pushing her dream man away it is also charming everyone she meets.
+At the base of it, the movie is about a unique woman who meets a guy she likes and tries to start a relationship with him and along the way she finds that even though her unique personality is pushing her dream man away it is also charming everyone she meets.
 All About Steve is about loving yourself and finding people who like who you are rather than people who expect you to change and a movie with that message can’t possibly be bad.

-Honorable Mentions: These next two made the honorable mentions because they didn’t get universally bad reviews, but in my opinion they didn’t get the credit they deserved.
+Honorable Mentions: These next two made the honorable mentions because they didn’t get universally bad reviews, but in my opinion, they didn’t get the credit they deserved.

 The House Bunny